jeremydcherry/jeremydcherry.github.io/content/brands.md

 ## Resonate Ideals
 Brands must symbolize the good we wish to embody.
 They strive to sew harmony in a community of unified voices.

+---

+An ardent thank you to my faithful colleagues at [Journey Group](https://journeygroup.com) who helped me put the wisdom learned from them into words.